Personal Injury Attorney Miami

 When an accident of any kind occurs, you might be tempted to conclude that only one person can be determined to be at fault, but this is a common misconception.
 Under Fla.Stat.768.81(2), both parties involved in an accident can be determined to be partially responsible.
 This finding of partial responsibility among the parties involved in an accident is known as comparative negligence or comparative fault, and although Florida’s comparative negligence statute is often referred to in the context of car accident cases, the comparative negligence standard applies to any negligence action, which means that a defendant in any case alleging negligence can argue that the accident victim was partially responsible.

 When both parties are found to have been partially responsible for an accident by a jury, the jury will assign each party a percentage that represents the degree to which they were responsible for the accident.
 As a result, the accident victim’s award of economic and non-economic compensatory damages is reduced by their percentage of fault.
 For example, if you were awarded $100,000 by a jury for compensatory damages, but you were found to have been 20% responsible for your accident.
 Your $100,000 award would be reduced by 20%, and you would be awarded $80,000.

 Contact a Personal Injury Attorney in Miami, FL

-There many types of accidents that occur every day, and each accident has its own unique set of facts and circumstances.
-Regardless of what type of accident you have been involved in, you should always contact an attorney that can explain which laws apply in your unique scenario, what your legal rights are, and how you can begin the process of initiating a claim .
-1-800-INJURED is a medical and lawyer referral service that connects individuals involved in an accident with a personal injury attorney in the Miami area.
+There many types of accidents that occur every day and each accident has its own unique set of facts and circumstances.
+Regardless of what type of accident you have been involved in, you should always contact an attorney that can explain which laws apply in your unique scenario, what your legal rights are, and how you can begin the process of initiating a claim.
+1-800-Injured is a lawyer referral service that connects individuals involved in an accident with a personal injury attorney in the Miami area and helps them get the medical treatment they need.
 Don’t let an accident ruin your life.
 Call 1-800-INJURED today.